sivkri/Perseus-MS-Proteomics-Venn/README.md

 # Repository Name

-This repository contains code for performing data analysis and visualization using pandas and matplotlib libraries.
-The code processes data from different Excel files, applies filtering and merging operations, and generates venn diagrams based on the results.
+This repository contains a script that performs data analysis using the pandas and matplotlib libraries in Python.
+The script reads data from Excel files, filters and processes the data based on specific conditions, performs overlap analysis, and generates Venn diagrams.
+The resulting data and visualizations are saved to Excel files.

-## Installation
+## Prerequisites

 To use this code, you need to have Python installed.
 Additionally, you need to install the following dependencies:

+- Python (version 3.6 or above)
 - pandas
 - matplotlib
 - matplotlib_venn